planttheidea/moize/README.md

 #### moize.maxSize

-Pre-applies the `maxSize` option as a curriable method:
+Pre-applies the `maxSize` option as a curriable method.

 ```javascript
 import moize from 'moize';